The Hunt, Hard Boss Fights

 This code is over 6 months old.
 The code may have expired and might no longer function.

 This mode is still in late Beta, and is expecting to see more changes.
+Release should be soon.

 The Hunt is a multi-boss fight mode inspired by the popular Boss Hunt.
 This mode is different in many ways, but mainly in terms of difficulty and functionality.

 This mode features 29 bosses (and expanding), all with unique mechanics that can be overcome.
 Before players can tackle a new boss, they will encounter a small pack of monsters (functionally trash packs).
 Some bosses may return at a higher level, with new challenges!

 Defeat bosses, earn crystals, and purchase upgrades.
 Manage your threat, and progress towards the end!